Microlensing of long-duration gravitational wave signals originating from Galactic sources: Discussion and conclusions

-\textit{Impact of source's transverse velocity:} The source's transverse velocity is one factor that affects the fringe time and the Einstein crossing time, but it also impacts the differential Doppler shifts in frequency during lensing~\cite{PhysRevD.80.044009, 2024arXiv241214159S, zwick2025propermotionstronglylensed}.
-In the scenario of strong lensing, these Doppler shifts can lead to blue and red shifts in frequency.
-Additionally, these frequency shifts give rise to beat frequencies~\cite{Bulashenko_2022, PhysRevD.103.044005} at the detectors.
-These frequencies are detectable, depending on the duration of the time series segments in the {\tdfstat} analysis.
-If the Doppler-shifted frequency is smaller than the frequency resolution then distinguishing between multiple signals from the same source becomes challenging.
-This leads to a microlensing effect, which causes variations in the amplification and phase of the signal.
+\textit{Impact of source's transverse velocity:} The source's transverse velocity is one factor that affects the Einstein crossing time, but it also impacts the differential Doppler shifts in frequency during lensing~\cite{PhysRevD.80.044009, 2024arXiv241214159S, Zwick_2025}.
+These frequencies are detectable, depending on the duration of the time series segments in the {\tdfstat} analysis or the lens mass is very high, particularly in strong lensing scenarios.
+If the Doppler-shifted frequency is smaller than the frequency resolution then this effect becomes negligible.

 \textit{Non standard microlensing patterns:} The standard approach assumes a point-like lens and linear relative motion within the lensing system.
 The lens may consist of a binary or even a multiple system, which is particularly significant when lenses are situated in the central regions of a globular cluster.
 While this phenomenon has been well studied in EM lensing, there remains a lack of systematic knowledge regarding GW lensing.
 Additionally, the source itself may also be a binary; numerous binary pulsars are already known~\cite{Manchester_2005}.